pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 PDF Maintenance
 ==================
-PyMuPDF provides several features to **modify PDF** documents.
+PDFs are the only documents that can be **modified** using PyMuPDF.
+Other files are read-only.

+However, you can convert **any document** (including images) to a PDF and then apply all PyMuPDF features to the conversion outcome.
+Find out more here :meth:`Document.convertToPDF`, and also look at the demo script `xps-converter.py <https://github.com/rk700/PyMuPDF/blob/master/demo/xps-converter.py>`_.

 :meth:`Document.save()` always stores a PDF in its current (potentially modified) state on disk.

-Apart from your changes, there are less obvious ways for a PDF to become "modified":
+Apart from changes made by you, there are less obvious ways for a PDF to become "modified":

 * During open, integrity checks are used to determine the health of the PDF structure.
-Any errors will be corrected as far as possible to present a repaired document in memory for further processing.
+Any errors will be corrected (as far as possible) to present a repaired document in memory for further processing.
 If this is the case, the document is regarded as being modified.

 * After a document has been decrypted, the document in memory has changed and also counts as being modified.

-In these two cases, :meth:`Document.save()` will store a **repaired**, resp. **decrypted** version, and saving **must occur to a new file**.
+In these two cases, :meth:`Document.save` will store a **repaired**, resp. **decrypted** version, and you must specify **a new file**.
+Otherwise, you have the option to save your changes as update appendices to the original file ("incremental save" below), which is very much faster in most cases.

-The following describe some more intentional ways to manipulate PDF documents.
-This description is by no means exhaustive: much more can be found in the following chapters.
+The following describes ways how you can manipulate PDF documents.
+This description is by no means complete: much more can be found in the following chapters.

 Modifying, Creating, Re-arranging and Deleting Pages
 -------------------------------------------------------
-There are several ways to manipulate the page tree of a PDF:
+There are several ways to manipulate the so-called **page tree** of a PDF:

-Methods :meth:`Document.deletePage` and :meth:`Document.deletePageRange` delete pages.
+:meth:`Document.deletePage` and :meth:`Document.deletePageRange` delete pages.

-Methods :meth:`Document.copyPage` and :meth:`Document.movePage` copy or move a page to another location within the document.
+:meth:`Document.copyPage` and :meth:`Document.movePage` copy or move a page to another location within the same document.

-:meth:`Document.insertPage` and :meth:`Document.newPage` insert pages.
+:meth:`Document.insertPage` and :meth:`Document.newPage` insert new pages.

-Method :meth:`Document.select` shrinks a PDF down to selected pages.
-It accepts a sequence of integers as argument.
+:meth:`Document.select` shrinks a PDF down to selected pages.
+Use a list of integers as parameter.
 These integers must be in range ``0 <= i < pageCount``.
 When executed, all pages **missing** in this list will be deleted.
 Remaining pages will occur **in the sequence specified and as many times (!) as specified**.

 So you can easily create new PDFs with the first or last 10 pages, only the odd or only the even pages (for doing double-sided printing), pages that **do** or **don't** contain a certain text, reverse the page sequence, ... whatever you may think of.